City-of-Helsinki/aplans/README.md

 ## Attribution

-City of Helsinki would like to request that when this source code is forked and deployed to production use for another organization, the following phrases would be added to the FAQ or similar section of the user-visible UI, as well as to the public presentations or other materials presenting the new service:
+City of Helsinki would like to request that when this source code is forked and/or deployed to production use for another organization, the following phrases would be added to the FAQ or similar section of the user-visible UI, as well as to the public presentations or other materials presenting the new service: